jsonzilla/DownloadServerControl/README.md

-# Download Server
+# Download Server Control

-This project was generated via [manage-fastapi](https://ycd.github.io/manage-fastapi/)! :tada:
+Control user access to your application or any versioned file/link.

 ## License